-The 2 strains that have shown most promising effects on reducing diarrhea in children are Lactobacillus rhamnosus GG (LGG) and Saccharomyces boulardii.
+Much research has gone into identifying beneficial probiotic strains.
+Two strains have shown promise in reducing diarrhea in children.
+These strains are Lactobacillus rhamnosus GG (LGG) and Saccharomyces boulardii.

-On top of that, the strain L. reuteri DSM 17938 has been shown to potentially be helpful at reducing the incidence of diarrhea in children who go to daycare.
+Other work has shown L. reuteri DSM 17938 can reduce the incidence of diarrhea in children who go to daycare.

-If you wish to give probiotics to your child, check with your pharmacist.
+If you wish to give probiotics to your child, check in with your pharmacist.